Welcome to my updated Robocash review.

 Luckily, the group is very transparent about its financial results, which are audited by KPMG, one of the most reputable accounting firms in the world.

-According to the published financial results, the Robocash Group earned $15,86 million in net profit in 2019.
-Not only that, even in the difficult circumstances last year, they were able to generate a net profit of $10,66 million in the first half of 2020, according to their latest interim statement.
+According to the published financial results, the Robocash Group earned $23,99 million in net profit in 2020.
+This year is looking even better, as the group generated $15,4 million in net profit in the first half of 2021 alone, according to their latest consolidated financial report.

 It’s great to see that they have a working, profitable business model, which gives me confidence as an investor on the platform.

 Before I tell you about my own experience as an investor so far, I need to address a few more things you might be interested to know.

 Commercial loans with longer durations pay interest on a monthly basis as well.
 Since that part isn’t clearly displayed when looking at your investments on the platform, I wanted to mention it.